pivotal/docs-tap/scst-scan/install-snyk-integration.md

            importFromNamespace: "" #! since both Snyk and Grype both enable store, one must leave importFromNamespace blank
        ```

-     * If the Grype Scanner Integration is **not** installed in the same `dev-namespace` Snyk Scanner is going to be installed:
+     * If the Grype Scanner Integration is not installed in the same `dev-namespace` Snyk Scanner is installed:

        ```yaml
        #! ...